-Trump’s National Security Team Is Missing In Action
+Trump’s National Security Team Is Missing in Action

 A recent poll found that more than half of Americans disapprove of Trump’s handling of the presidential transition.
 His team, however, said the process is moving with remarkable efficiency.

 “This will become the gold standard going forward,” Trump spokesman Sean Spicer told reporters on Wednesday.
-He added that the Trump team was poised to announce a slew of senior deputy positions at various departments, but declined to give a timeline.
+He added that the Trump team was poised to announce a slew of senior deputy positions at various departments but declined to give a timeline.

 At the State Department, senior diplomats said there is little clarity on whether several top career officials will be expected to stay in their positions beyond Friday, when Trump will be sworn in as president.
 That’s a contrast to the Pentagon, where at least six senior officials have been asked to remain during the Trump administration’s opening weeks.